Who Hoards, and Why?

 The children are sometimes the ones who reach out to me first.
 They may be angry, disappointed, fearful and frustrated when they talk to me.
-However, when handled in a compassionate, non-threatening, non judgmental manner, we have success in helping their parents gain freedom from the clutter and chaos.
+However, when handled in a compassionate, non-threatening, nonjudgmental manner, we have succeeded in helping their parents gain freedom from the clutter and chaos.

 While we clean out basements with the children’s art projects, writing and report cards, I find myself regularly praising my hoarders on their parenting skills.
 Parenting is not easy, and I am certain it is not easy when battling the issue of hoarding.

 Interestingly enough, it is the grandchildren that sometimes prompts my clients to get help!
 What a blessing for both of them.
 Let the babies be the motivation for a healthy, clean environment to add years onto their lives!

 What is “Hoarding Disorder”?